 Let’s examine the traditional monthly parasite treatments available.

-Pros of monthly treatments:
+Pros of monthly parasite treatments:

 ✔ Proven effectiveness: Many monthly treatments have been around for years and are trusted by vets.